sewcio543/sewcio543/README.md

 * Football and Odds Analysis
 * Machine Learning and Statictics
 * Data Analysis
-* C#, backend and frontend baseic skills
+* C#, backend and frontend basic skills

 Getting more familiar with web technologies and databases <br>
 Date Science and ML fan <br>